Freeze-Dried White Peony Root Slices Case Study

 Energy Control

-The energy consumption was approximately 1.79 kWh per kg of fresh material.
+The energy consumption was 1.12 kWh electricity and 1.51 kg steam per kg of raw material.

-The SDG750 freeze dryer was selected to support commercial Chinese medicinal material processing with stable vacuum control, reliable cold trap capacity, controlled heat input, and predictable drying results.
+The SDG3000 freeze dryer was selected to support industrial-scale Chinese medicinal material processing with stable vacuum control, reliable cold trap capacity, controlled heat input, and predictable drying results.

 - 1.5 mm Chinese medicinal white peony root slices